evanx/mpush-redis/README.md

 ### Further plans

-This is a "microservice" not least by the metric that it was initially developed in a day or so (for some weekend fun).
-Some subsequent work rather reduced its scope and features.
-I plan to implement others in a similar vein, perhaps two per month, where their scope is bounded as tightly as possible.
+This is a "microservice" not least by the metric that it was initially developed in a day or so, for some weekend fun.
+I plan to similarly implement other services, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.

-The power of a system is the sum of its parts, which is greater if those parts are composable.
+The power of a system is greater than the sum of its parts when those are composable.

 ### Implementation